VladimirMakaev/cqrs-journey-doc/Reference_04_DeepDive.markdown

-# Eventual Consistency and CQRS
+# Eventual consistency and CQRS

 How does the concept of eventual consistency relate to the CQRS pattern?
 A typical implementation of the CQRS pattern is a distributed system